-The first chapter didn’t introduce anything new in my mind but did add new light to the topic on how to understand it.
-As we move further into the book I think that it will introduce even more ways to understand this initial concept of how people see and I am very interested to see if it applies these concepts to a user experience perspective as well as carry these concepts and new ideas into future projects.
+The first chapter didn’t introduce anything new in my mind, but did add new light to the topic on how to understand it.
+As we move further into the book I think that it will introduce even more ways to understand this initial concept of how people see and I am very interested to see how to applies these concepts to a user experience perspective as well as carry these concepts and new ideas into future projects.

 Geons: are the simple 2D or 3D forms such as cylinders, bricks, wedges, cones, circles and rectangles corresponding to the simple parts of an object.

 FFA: Fusifrom Face Area allows the faces to bypass the brains usual interpretive channels and help us identify them more quickly than objects.